-My kids absolutely love these ricotta cheese soufflés, especially with a particularly increased level of appeal when I prepare them in ramekins.
+My kids absolutely love these ricotta cheese soufflés, especially and with a particularly increased level of appeal when I prepare them in ramekins.
 These soufflés simply disappear promptly!

 Here is this really easy and delish cheese soufflé recipe.